-Key Words: Gender Dysphoria; Gender Incongruence; Gonadotropin-Releasing-Hormone-Analogues; Puberty blocking; Gender identity has been (cis-gendered) homosexuality or bisexuality [12-14].
-The persistence of GD has most likely been predicted by the intensity of GD in childhood ('conviction' vs. 'wish') and the amount of reported cross-gendered behaviors.
-However, despite the likelihood, there is no certain predictor to discriminate between later 'disasters' and 'persisters' before the onset of puberty.
-On the other hand, GD that persists from childhood into adolescence is likely to further persist into adulthood.
-Dutch longitudinal clinical follow-up studies on adolescents with childhood GD who received puberty suppression and/or gender-affirming hormones after comprehensive biopsychosocial assessment demonstrated that none of the participants desisted from gender-affirming surgery one year later.
-Some adolescents have not experienced childhood GD, thus any predictions about stability are harder to make.
-Furthermore, there is a growing number of adolescents who identify as non-binary.
-Given the various developmental pathways for children with GD and the dynamic nature of gender identity in adolescence an individualized approach in clinical care has to be taken [15-19].
+The majority of prepubescent children with GI/GD has been reported not to have an outcome of persistent gender dysphoria after puberty [12, 13].
+With regard to sexual preference, the mostly reported outcome of childhood GD has been (cis-gendered) homosexuality or bisexuality [14].
+Persistence of GD has most likely been predicted by the intensity of GD in childhood ('conviction' vs. 'wish') and the amount of reported cross-gendered behaviors.
+However, despite likelihood there is no certain predictor to discriminate between later 'desisters' and 'persisters' before the onset of puberty [12].
+On the other hand, GD that persists from childhood into adolescence is likely to further persist into adulthood [15].
+Dutch longitudinal clinical follow-up studies on adolescents with childhood GD who received puberty suppression and/or gender affirming hormones after comprehensive biopsychosocial assessment demonstrated that none of the participants desisted from gender affirming surgery one year later [16,17].
+Some adolescents have not experienced childhood GD, thus any predictions about stability are harder to make [18].
+Furthermore, there is a growing number of adolescents who identify as non-binary [19].
+Given the various developmental pathways for children with GD and the dynamic nature of gender identity in adolescence an individualized approach in clinical care has to be taken.